Posts Tagged oil stick

 Back to the paint brushes!

 Well, Meg is doing amazingly well on chemo.
-No side effects, no sickness, no lumps and no cancer cells in the blood tests
+No side effects, no sickness, no lumps and no cancer cells in the blood tests 🙂 Long may it last … thanks for all the kind messages we’ve received wishing her well.

 So, I’m back to painting – with mixed results!!
 I’ve been playing with different materials – including water soluble oil paint, and oil sticks.
 In the portrait I was really only interested in capturing this young girl’s amazing hair, not her facial features.

 The landscape is one of the on-going series of abstracted landscapes.
-I’ve sold a couple of these now and have also listed with www.artfind.co.nz – so we’ll see what happens.
+I’ve sold a couple of these now and have also listed with http://www.artfind.co.nz – so we’ll see what happens.

-Whether they sell or not, I‘m having fun and that’s the main reason I paint.
+hether they sell or not, I‘m having fun and that’s the main reason I paint.

 Mixed Media